 Our transportation system is one of our most important resources.
-Supporting Montgomery County residents and visitors with transit options and infrastructure, we are a large organization with over 1,200 employees and a dedicated County budget of 228.5 million.
+Supporting Montgomery County residents and visitors with transit options and infrastructure, we are a large organization with over 1,200 employees and a dedicated County budget of 255 million.

-We own and operate about 360 buses and have been supporting residents with free fare throughout the pandemic.
+We own and operate nearly 400 buses and have lowered bus fare from the \$2 pre pandemic rate to \$1.
 We have committed to offering free fare to seniors and persons with disabilities long-term.
 Although we are best known for transportation, we are also responsible for building and maintaining County infrastructure such as roads, paths, lighting, crosswalks, sidewalks, and bus shelters.
 MCDOT also provides oversight of major engineering projects such as the Wheaton redevelopment project that saw the building of a LEED-certified office building, underground parking garage, and plaza.